 Victor's sister by adoption, and later his wife.
 Elizabeth is a stunningly beautiful and remarkably pure girl whom Victor's mother adopts.
-All the Frankensteins adore Elizabeth, and Victor, about four years her elder, quickly begins to "protect, love, and cherish" her.
+All the Frankensteins adore Elizabeth, and Victor quickly begins to "protect, love, and cherish" her.
 Eventually Victor and Elizabeth marry.
 Through all of it, Elizabeth remains gorgeous, pure, and passive.
 NOTE: In the first edition (1818) of Frankenstein, Elizabeth is Alphonse's niece and, therefore, Victor's cousin.
 In the revised 1831 edition, the Frankensteins adopt Elizabeth, as described above.

 Elizabeth Lavenza Quotes in Frankenstein

 The Frankenstein quotes below are all either spoken by Elizabeth Lavenza or refer to Elizabeth Lavenza.
-For each quote, you can also see the other characters and themes related to it (each theme is indicated by its own dot and icon, like this one: Note: all page and citation info for the quotes below refers to the W. W. Norton & Company edition of Frankenstein published in 2012.).
+For each quote, you can also see the other characters and themes related to it (each theme is indicated by its own dot and icon, like this one:).

 Chapter 22 Quotes

 If for one instant I had thought what might be the hellish intention of my fiendish adversary, I would rather have banished myself forever from my native country and wandered a friendless outcast over the earth than have consented to this miserable marriage.
 But, as if possessed of magic powers, the monster had blinded me to his real intentions; and when I thought that I had prepared only my own death, I hastened that of a far dearer victim.

 Elizabeth Lavenza Character Timeline in Frankenstein